 We love a traditional Cuban sandwich, but we also love a creative twist on a classic.
 This Cuban sandwich from GreenHouse in Homewood features roasted pork and ham, as expected, but it also comes complete with layers of marinated kale, pickled onions, Swiss cheese, and Dijon mustard, all nestled inside a fresh ciabatta roll.

-T-Bone’s is known for its authentic Philly-style sandwiches, so when you’re craving a little protein, it’s a prime spot.
+T-Bone’s is known for its authentic Philly-style sandwiches, so it’s a prime spot when you’re craving a little protein.
 Pictured here is the John Gotti hoagie, topped with copious amounts of honey-roasted turkey, cheese, lettuce, tomato, red onions, basil, oregano, olive oil, salt, pepper, and a layer of pickled peppers.
 (You’ll notice some other familiar names on the T-Bone’s menu: Vito Corleone, Tony Soprano, and Carlo Gambino, to name a few…)

-Diplomat Deli in Vestavia Hills has an extensive menu of sandwich options, but one quintessential Southern favorite we can’t go without is the Muffulettas.
+Diplomat Deli has an extensive menu of sandwich options, but one quintessential Southern favorite we can’t go without is the Muffuletta.
 It’s a classic combination of salami, ham, pastrami, Swiss cheese, provolone cheese, mustard, and olive salad on French bread.
 At Diplomat, you can order a 1/4 Muffuletta, a 1/2 Muffuletta, or a whole Muffuletta to feed a crowd.
 (We hear their French onion soup, served only on the weekends, is fabulous too!)

-Son of a Butcher is a family-owned butcher shop that opened at Pepper Place earlier this year.
-They offer best-quality meat, seafood, cheese, and pantry items to Birmingham residents all week long, but on Saturdays, they offer up a rotation of “Saturday Sammies.”
-The one pictured here features Fra’ Mani smoked ham, Sweetgrass Dairy pimento cheese, McClure’s Bread & Butter Pickles, all on a Bandit baguette.
-Each week, they make a limited number of Saturday Sammies and announce the week’s ingredients on social media!
+Son of a Butcher is a family-owned butcher shop that opened at Pepper Place, offering top-quality meat, seafood, cheese, and pantry items to Birmingham residents all week long.
+But on Saturdays, they offer up a rotation of “Saturday Sammies.”
+The one pictured here features Fra’ Mani smoked ham, Sweetgrass Dairy pimento cheese, and McClure’s Bread & Butter Pickles, all on a Bandit baguette.
+They make a limited number of Saturday Sammies each week and announce the week’s combination on social media!

 Bacon lovers, lean in!
 This exact order just might be your new go-to.
 The three-layer club sandwich at Otey’s Tavern is a tried-and-true combination of turkey, ham, bacon, cheddar cheese, mayo, lettuce, and tomato.
 And if you’re really hungry, ask for an order of Ben’s Cheesy Fries on the side — they’re loaded with melted cheddar, mozzarella, and crumbled bacon, and served with buttermilk ranch for good measure.
 Drooling yet?

-Ampersandwich in Avondale serves up a variety of deli sandwiches, both classic and “specialty” — and like Son of a Butcher’s Saturday Sammies, they’re all served on freshly baked bread from Bandit.
-One such specialty sandwich is the SPAM Banh Mi, pictured here.
-It’s a spin on a traditional Vietnamese sandwich, but with a twist on the protein.
-It’s still served up on a sandwich roll with plenty of carrots, greens, pickled onions, radish, and jalapeños.
-So much flavor, so little time!
+Ampersandwich serves up a variety of deli sandwiches, both classic and “specialty” — and like Son of a Butcher’s Saturday Sammies, they’re all served on freshly baked bread from Bandit.
+One such specialty sandwich is the Chicken Bacon, loaded to the gills with deli-sliced chicken, crispy bacon, Swiss and cheddar cheeses, mayo, mustard, giardineria, onion, lettuce, tomato, pickle, oil, salt, and pepper.
+Quite the mouthful (pun intended).

 While MELT is known around Birmingham for its delicious sandwiches, many of them topped with creatively prepared proteins, we’d be remiss not to mention at least one meat-free option.
-When you’re in the market for an epic cheese sandwich, visit their Avondale location and ask for The White Grilled Cheese.
-It’s made with mozzarella and Monterey Jack cheeses, grilled to melty perfection on Birmingham Breadworks sourdough.
+When you’re in the market for something seriously cheesy, order their Mac Melt.
+It’s two pieces of Texas toast loaded with house-made macaroni and cheese — one of their original offerings!

 Click HERE for more Southern dining recommendations!